 - Men should not consume more than 38 grams of added sugar a day (9.5 teaspoons).

-Sygo told Canada AM on Monday that just by cutting sugar intake by half, or even one-third, it would make a big difference.
-For those who just need their sugar fix, she recommends a cup of juice a day, then water or a Perrier if you need some carbonation.
+Just by cutting sugar intake by half, or even one-third, it would make a big difference.
+For those who just need their sugar fix, many recommend a cup of juice a day, then water or a Perrier if you need some carbonation.

 The health dangers which ingesting sugar on an habitual basis creates are certain.
 Simple sugars have been observed to aggravate asthma, move mood swings, provoke personality changes, muster mental illness, nourish nervous disorders, deliver diabetes, hurry heart disease, grow gallstones, hasten hypertension, and add arthritis.